Skip to content

 Strengths: Capital Markets, Crypto Assets, Digital Lending, Enterprise, Markets, Payments, RegTech

-Ireland is a high-quality location due to its business environment, large financial centre, and export-oriented mindset.
-The government have aided growth with early-stage funding and regulatory sandboxes.
-The number of US crypto giants selecting Ireland as their base for FinTech in Europe is notable.
+Ireland is a quality location due to its business environment, large financial services sector, and export-oriented mindset.
+The government has aided growth with early-stage funding and regulatory sandboxes.
+The number of US fintechs selecting Ireland as their base for FinTech in Europe is notable.

 fintech in lithuania map